-Tom Russell is a renowned musician and painter whose work reflects both a life as a world traveller and his years spent immersing himself in the culture of the desert Southwest.
-He was born in Los Angeles in 1950 and now makes his home on the border in El Paso, Texas.
-He graduated from the University of California with a Masters Degree in Criminology and taught school for a year in Nigeria during the Biafran War.
+Tom Russell is a renowned musician and painter whose work reflects both a life as a world traveler and his years spent immersing himself in the culture of the desert Southwest.
+Born in Los Angeles in 1950, he graduated from the University of California with a Masters Degree in Criminology and taught school for a year in Nigeria during the Biafran War.
 He lived in Spain, then relocated to Vancouver, B.C. where he started at the bottom of the music business, playing in the strip bars along Skid Row.
-He has since lived in Austin, San Francisco, New York, and El Paso-Juarez.
-Tom has recorded 25 records and two DVDs.
-His songs have been recorded by Johnny Cash, Doug Sahm, Nancy Griffith, Joe Ely, Iris Dement, Ian Tyson, KD Lang, Suzy Bogguss, Ramblin' Jack Elliott, Jeff Walker, Dave Van Ronk and other great artists.
-Tom has also published three books: a detective novel (in Scandinavia), a compendium of songwriting quotes with Sylvia Tyson (And Then I Wrote - Arsenal Press), and a book of letters with Charles Bukowski: (Tough Company: Mystery Island Press).
+He has since lived in Austin, San Francisco, New York, El Paso, and Santa Fe.
+He now resides back in Texas.

 Tom has recorded thirty five highly acclaimed records & published five books.
 His songs have been recorded by Johnny Cash, Doug Sahm, Nanci Griffith, K.D.
 Lang, Ramblin' Jack Elliott, Ian Tyson, Iris Dement, Joe Ely, and a hundred others.